TabbycatDebate/tabbycat/docs/use/running-a-tournament.rst

     If you *do* find something wrong with a draft draw, you can edit the match-ups, but please also let us know what the problem was!
 You can find our contact details in the :ref:`authors` section.

-3. After the draft draw has been confirmed, it will show the confirmed draw page.
+2. After the draft draw has been confirmed, it will show the confirmed draw page.

   .. image:: images/draw-without-adjs.png

-4. Click **Edit Adjudicators** and allocate adjudicators.
-It's a good idea to save periodically, in case something goes wrong or you want to revert.
+3. Click **Edit Adjudicators** and allocate adjudicators.
 See :ref:`adjudicator allocation <adjudicator-allocation>` for more details about this process.

   .. image:: ../features/images/adj-allocation.png

+4. Note that if you are using venue constraints the **Draw** page may prompt you to Auto Allocate the venues used to satisfy those constraints; see :ref:`venue-constraints <venue-constraints>` for more details.
+Regardless of whether you are using venue constraints or not you can change the Venues per-debate in the **Edit Venues** area.

 .. _releasing-the-draw: